Agecaf/EarScript/specification/specification.md

 # Standard Heads

-In this section we specify the behavior of each of the standard token heads.
+In this section we specify the behavior of each of the standard token heads which are not delimiters.
 Keep in mind that each machine may implement additional heads, examples are provided.